Wellington, New South Wales: European exploration

-The European discovery of the Wellington Valley occurred during the return journey of John Oxley’s Lachlan River expedition in 1817.
-While crossing from the Bogan River to the Macquarie River in August 1817 Oxley and his party happening upon the Wellington Valley with the Bell River running through it.
+The European discovery of the Wellington Valley occurred during the return journey of John Oxley's Lachlan River expedition in 1817.
+While crossing from the Bogan River to the Macquarie River in August 1817 Oxley and his party happened upon the Wellington Valley with the Bell River running through it.
 They followed the river to its junction with the Macquarie.
 Oxley was effusive about the valley, describing it as “beautifully picturesque” and “studded with fine trees upon a soil which may be equalled, but can never be excelled”.
 The Bell River was named “as a compliment to Brevet Major Bell of the 48th Regiment” and the Wellington Valley was named after the Duke of Wellington.

 Convict outpost

 In January 1823 Lieutenant Percy Simpson was appointed by the colonial government to establish a settlement at the junction of the Bell and Macquarie rivers in the Wellington Valley.
 Simpson and a party of soldiers and convicts arrived at the locality via Bathurst in February with 12 cows and 40 sheep, as well as a provision of wheat.
 Simpson chose a site for the settlement on high ground above the Bell River (about three kilometres south of the modern cityship).
 There were early problems, including desertions and stock theft by convicts, but fields of wheat and other staples were eventually established.
 A muster roll in 1826 recorded 85 men at Wellington.
 By that stage a number of pastoral runs had been established in the vicinity of the settlement and along the Macquarie River.
 The convict outpost at Wellington was discontinued in 1831 and "the settlement was used for a time as a Government stock station".
 A traveller to the area in 1832 described the settlement as “abandoned” except for “a dozen stockmen and soldiers who remained to protect the buildings from the mischievous spoilation of the natives”.